fuzzballb/nd00333-capstone/README.md

         HEADER : "Authorization" : "Bearer <your token>"

 ## Screen Recording
-See the following link (https://www.youtube.com/watch?v=LenZ2_Ed71k) for a screen recording containing
+See the following link (https://www.youtube.com/watch?v=wGHW-fCDeq8) for a screen recording containing [updated]

 - A working model
 - Demo of the deployed  model